 Nothing is as it seems.
-We are hanging in the balance of extreme scales containing systems and patterns that are too vast or too tiny for us to identify and what appears static may in fact be moving at phenomenal speed.
-All that we perceive (any visible object) or don’t perceive (microscopic things) is built by the same limited number of minute building blocks (e.g. atoms), where the identity of these things essentially relies on the relative position and relationship of these atoms with one another.
-Reality becomes something a lot more fluid and encompassing, where location and relationship in space and time are at its chore.
+We are hanging in the balance of extreme scales containing systems and patterns that are too vast or too tiny for us to identify.
+All that we perceive (visible objects) or don’t perceive (microscopic objects) is built by the same limited number of minute building blocks such as atoms, where the identity of these objects essentially relies on the relative position and relationship of these atoms with one another.
+Reality becomes a lot more fluid and encompassing, where location and relationship in space and time are at its core…

-The importance of shadows in my 3-dimensional assemblages: The forms, mostly characterised by physical lightness and transparency, invite the viewer to peer through the space and study material and process as well as the projected shadows on adjacent surfaces.
+The importance of shadows in my 3-dimensional assemblages: The final outcome of my work, the form, mostly characterised by physical lightness and transparency, invites the viewer to peer through the space and study material and process as well as the projected shadows on adjacent surfaces.
 These move with the time of day or with the direction of the spotlight in space.
 A space that not only carries the air we are breathing in this instant but also the light of our sun that took 8 minutes to reach us as well as the starlight that may be millions of years old.
 Shadows are evidence of temporal and spatial dimensions.

 Both past and present are part of these hollow forms where space is neither negative nor positive.
 Following the basic aesthetics of the line, the material may even suggest non-sensical three-dimensional scribbles.
 There is however a consistent rigorous pursuit for visual balance between space and matter, as well as a search for parity of importance between materials which allow the form to exist.
 This is based on my belief that there is a fundamental order of things, which allows our world to be.